Learning 3D-Gaussian Simulators from RGB Videos: Introduction

 Graph neural networks (GNNs) \citep{sanchez-gonzalez_learning_2020, xue2023intphysics, whitney2023particlesimulators, whitney2024highdensity, shi2024robocraft, wang2024del} have shown great promise in introducing relational inductive biases to handle the unstructured nature of particle sets.
 This has allowed GNN-based particle simulators to make major progress on all three pillars.
-In particular, \cite{whitney2023particlesimulators} jointly train an encoder and dynamics model to learn visuo‑physical pixel features from RGBD, and in follow‑up work \citep{whitney2024highdensity} eliminate point correspondences via abstract temporal nodes or per‑step models with merging. \cite{2022-driess-compNerf} demonstrate end‑to‑end dynamics training of composable NeRF fields from raw RGB images.
-These advances, in combination with recent advances in feed-forward inverse rendering \cite{chen2024mvsplat} and fast differentiable rendering of particles \cite{kerbl3Dgaussians}, encourage us to ask the question: \emph{can we give up the inductive bias arising from locally connected graphs and still learn 3D particle-based simulators?}
+In particular, \citep{whitney2023particlesimulators} jointly train an encoder and dynamics model to learn visuo‑physical pixel features from RGBD, and in the follow‑up work \citep{whitney2024highdensity} eliminate point correspondences via abstract temporal nodes or per‑step models with merging. \citep{2022-driess-compNerf} demonstrate end‑to‑end dynamics training of composable NeRF fields from raw RGB images.
+These advances, in combination with recent advances in feed-forward inverse rendering \citep{chen2024mvsplat} and fast differentiable rendering of particles \citep{kerbl3Dgaussians}, encourage us to ask the question: \emph{can we give up the inductive bias arising from locally connected graphs and still learn 3D particle-based simulators?}

-To this end, we build \SplatSim, a fully end-to-end differentiable framework that embraces the power of scalable computation over hand-crafted biases. \SplatSim begins by inferring 3D visuo-physical features from raw multi-view RGB images through a feed-forward inverse renderer based on \mvsplat, extended with a feature extraction module.
+To this end, we build \SplatSim, a fully end-to-end differentiable framework that embraces the power of scalable computation over hand-crafted biases. \SplatSim begins by inferring 3D visuo-physical features from raw multi-view RGB images through a feed-forward inverse renderer based on \mvsplat.
 We then introduce a transformer-only dynamics engine, avoiding kNN-based graph construction and manually designed edge features in favor of learned spatiotemporal embeddings.
 Finally, a Gaussian Splatting head enables training on an image reconstruction loss from multi-view videos.